VandVAIProducts/VandVAIProducts.github.io/index.md

 ### Acknowledgement

 [Copilot](https://copilot.github.com) has been used to generate text for this course website, but the final content has been reviewed and edited by the instructor.
 <!-- Copilot is an AI tool developed by [GitHub](https://github.com) and [OpenAI](https://openai.com) to help developers write code and text.
 Copilot has been trained on a variety of sources, including publicly available data, code, and text.
 If you have any concerns, please let me know. -->

-# Course Briefs